jinq0123/lua-flatbuffers/README.md

 	assert(err == "can not convert field Test.a(1.2) to integer")
 ```

-Enum is integer, but input string enum will be converted to integer automatically.
+Enum is integer, but input string enum will be converted to integer.
 ```
 	local name = "TestSimpleTableWithEnum"
 	buf = assert(lfb.encode(name, {color = 123}))